heikikiisler/libdigidocpp-tests/README.md

 * Optional: Verify that devices are connected with the command `adb devices`.
 The output should include a list of connected devices with "device" after the UDID.
 * Navigate to project root directory
-* Copy correct apk file (Android) into project root directory and change app file name into properties.conf file
+* Copy correct app file into project root directory and change app file name in the properties.conf file
 * Copy files for validation into dataFiles directory
-* For Windows replace `./gradlew` with `gradlew.bat` in commands.
+* For Windows replace `./gradlew` with `gradlew` in commands.
 * Recommended: add flag `--info` for more logging output.

 **Commands**

-_These commands will install the corresponding app and run tests on all connected devices._
+_These commands will install the corresponding app and run tests on the connected device:_

+Android device:

+    ./gradlew androidTest --info

+iOS device(only on a Mac):

+    ./gradlew iosTest --info

+_More specific commands:_

 Validate files on an Android device: